Chris56974/Pethreon/README.md

 ### Frontend Stuff

-- I designed everything around the iPhone 6/7/8 because iPhone 4 seems obsolete.
+- I designed everything around the iPhone 6/7/8 which I now call "my happy place" because other dimensions can look munk
 - Mobile first made my desktop UX kind of sparse I think.
 - For a11y, motion can also be [problematic](https://developer.mozilla.org/en-US/docs/Web/CSS/animation#accessibility_concerns)
 - I need to look into window.opener() and this interesting [post](https://stackoverflow.com/questions/57628890)